AymenSakouhi/white-noise/README.md

 ## Features

-- Below is a list of features for the app.
+- below is a list of features for the app.
 Checkboxes are included to track the implementation of each feature.

 ### Core Features